 Bus services Route 4 and 15 will allow the public to get to and from the markets from the bus stop at the Lambell Terrace car park.

-On Thursday 25 April 2013 there was free bus services from the Darwin North RSL to the Darwin City for the public to attend the ANZAC Day memorial services.
+On Thursday 25 April 2013 free bus services were provided from the Darwin North RSL to the Darwin City for the public to attend the ANZAC Day memorial services.
 The normal public holiday timetable also operated and included two extra early morning services.
 Route 4 departing Casuarina Interchange at 5:00 am Route 8 departing Palmerston Interchange at 5:15 am.

 On Saturday 6 April the Kids Convoy departed the Berrimah Business Park at 2pm and travelled into the City to raise much needed funds for sick children.